 Automatic memory management is a particularly important feature of the Java programming environment.
-The specification should enable, as much as possible, the job of memory management to be implemented automatically by the underlying system and not intrude on the programming task.
+The specification enables, as far as possible, the job of memory management to be implemented automatically by the underlying system and not intrude on the programming task.
 Many automatic memory management algorithms, also known as garbage collection (GC), exist, and many of those apply to certain classes of realtime programming styles and systems.
-In an attempt to accommodate a diverse set of GC algorithms, the specification defines a memory allocation and reclamation paradigm that should
+In an attempt to accommodate a diverse set of GC algorithms, the specification defines a memory allocation and reclamation paradigm that

-- be independent of any particular GC algorithm, - enable the program to precisely characterize a GC algorithm's effect on the execution time, preemption, and dispatching of realtime Java threads, and - enable the allocation and reclamation of objects outside of any interference by any GC algorithm.
+- is independent of any particular GC algorithm, - enables the program to precisely characterize a GC algorithm's effect on the execution time, preemption, and dispatching of realtime Java tasks, and - enables the allocation and reclamation of objects outside of any interference by any GC algorithm.